luozn15/ArchCrawler/README.md

 > **train-station**

 ## Notes
-infos and pictures will be saved under the same directory as the source code or executable file, named as your input
+information and pictures will be saved under the same directory as the source code or executable file, named as your input

 ## Download
 For Windows: